ypyp-pprn-mnmn/ff3_hack/docs/codes/3f/3f_f3ac-textd.setup_output_ptr_to_next_column.md

 ### notes:
-this function is very similar (or almost identical) to the logic embedded in the handler for char codes 0x15-0x17. only difference is that this function expectes the parameter byte ($84) contains an index into the item in stomach, whereas another one expects offset to next column.
+this function is very similar (or almost identical) to the logic embedded in the handler for char codes 0x15-0x17. only the difference here is that this function expects the parameter byte ($84) contains an index into the item in stomach, whereas another one expects offset to next column.

 ### (pseudo)code: